blinkboxbooks/resource-server.scala/README.md

 Get a copy of the JAR file that contains the version you want to install, called resource-server-assembly-n.n.n.jar.

-Create a configuration for the service by putting a properties file called "resource-server.properties" in the same location as the JAR file.
+Create a configuration file `application.conf` which sets the following properties:
-There's [an example configuration here](src/main/resources/resource-server.properties.example) that you can use as a starting point.
-The following properties **must** be set:

 * data_dir (REQUIRED): This specifies the root directory that contains the files to be served up by the service.
 * cache.directory (REQUIRED): This specifies a directory that will contain a cache of smaller versions of images.